jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 Specific constructs can help clue you in to what they're trying to get at.

 * "What is most likely?" - forget about rare diseases, just think what is most prevalent.
-No [zebras].
+[Avoid zebras][zebras].
 It's likely more than one answer is possible, but you're being tested on epidemiological prevalence to determine the most likely.
 * "What is the next step in management?" - There might be an overall treatment goal, but this question is likely asking about immediate next steps.